VAOcampo711/VAOcampo711/README.md

 - 👋 Hi, I’m @VAOcampo711 or Vince Ocampo
-- 👀 I’m interested in website development and front-end frameworks
+- 🎓 I'm a Computer Science and Statistics Graduate
 - 🌱 I’m currently learning at Mission Ready HQ
+- 👀 I’m currently working on Website Development and Front-end Frameworks
 - 📫 How to reach me - Email: andrei.ocampo711@gmail.com

 <!---